MathanShriram/MathanURK23CS7118/README.md

 Hi this is @MathanShriramURK23CS7118.
 I'm interested in software developing.
 I'm currently learning programming languages.
-Eager to collaborate in software developing!
+Eager to collaborate in software develop
+Today is github lab